Khamzat Chimaev

+In freestyle wrestling, Chimaev is a three-time Swedish national champion.
+He is currently signed to the Cruiserweight division of Real American Freestyle (RAF).

 Early life and career

 Chimaev was born on 1 May 1994 in Gvardeyskoye, Chechen Republic, Russia to a poor and conservative Muslim Chechen family.
 He started wrestling at the age of five in the village of Gvardeyskoye.
 It has been reported he won a bronze medal at the Russian National Championships in the junior level.
 In 2013, when he was 18, he emigrated to Sweden with his mother, joining his older brother.

 Combat sports career

 Wrestling

 After moving to Sweden, Chimaev wrestled at multiple clubs, including BK Athén.
 Considered one of the best freestyle wrestlers in the country, Chimaev won a gold medal at the 2016 and 2017 Swedish Freestyle National Championships at 86 kilograms, and in 2018 he did so at 92 kilograms.
-Chimaev has had a series of dominant performances in the tournament, posting an overall record of 12–0, which includes three pins, seven technical falls and holds a combined score of 105 points, while only surrendering two himself, across all of his three showdowns.
-Chimaev has competed in a few judo tournaments and in four combat sambo fights.
+Chimaev has had a series of dominant performances in the tournaments, posting an overall record of 12–0, which includes three pins, seven technical falls and outscored his opponents by a combined score of 105-2 across the three tournaments.

+In addition to wrestling, Chimaev has competed in several judo tournaments and in four combat sambo fights.

 Chimaev competed against fellow UFC contender Jack Hermansson in a freestyle wrestling match on 19 November 2021, at Sweden-based Bulldog Fight Night 9, winning on points.

+On 18 April 2026 during the RAF 08 broadcast, it was announced that Chimaev had signed with Real American Freestyle.

+He headlined RAF 10 on 13 June 2026 against Dillon Danis in a 205 lb Catchweight bout.
+Chimaev won the match by pinfall in 44 seconds, marking the fastest pin in RAF history.

+Chimaev faced Tyron Woodley in the main event on 5 September 2026 at RAF Moscow.
+He won by pinfall in the first round.

+Chimaev faced Gilbert Burns on 18 September 2026 at RAF 13.
+He won the match by technical fall.

+Chimaev is scheduled to face Robbie Lawler in the co-main event on 23 October 2026 at RAF 14.